DanielePalaia/gpss-rabbit-greenplum-connector/README.md

    go get google.golang.org/grpc </br>
    cp -fR ./gpss /home/user/GO/src/gpssclient </br>
 6. go install gss-rabbit-greenplum-connector and you will find your binary in GOPATH/bin </br> </br>

+## Future development

+1) Better loggings and put loggings in a central .log file
+2) Transform the connector as a web service and adding a Dockerfile in order to push it on Dockerhub and be able to be deployed on Kubernetes
+3) Better code review